 JCH: What’s the role of the supervisor in bringing out the best in the individual?
 Or is the supervisor as important as we might think?

-Jeff: The leader has a very important role to play.
+Dr. Jeff Fox PhD: The leader has a very important role to play.
 First, they should try to hire great people.
 They want to build a great team.
 They then must train and lead their team.
 They might be able to motivate people.
 I say might because people are different and what might motivate one might not motivate another.
 Some people are self-motivated and others not so much.
 A leader can also demotivate people.
 Think of great athletes in team sports.
 You can put that same person on most any team and they will still be great.
 Now the team atmosphere might positively or negatively impact that person.
-The coaching style might also help or hurt that person's overall performance.
+The coaching style might also help or hurt that person’s overall performance.

 I think it is hard for a supervisor who is a marginal performer to instill greatness in their employees.
 Supervisors should be worthy of emulation.
 A supervisor should not ask someone to do something they wouldn’t do or haven’t done.
 It is hard to lead from the rear, isn’t it?